owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Configuration
 -------------

-The LDAP backend follows a wizard-like approach, splitted into four tabs.
+The LDAP backend configuration follows a wizard-like approach, split into four tabs.
 A correctly completed first tab ("Server") is mandatory to access the other tabs.
-Also, the other tabs need to be reviewed by the admin, however the necessary settings are detected automatically.
+The settings in the other tabs are detected automatically, but should be reviewed by the admin.
 An indicator will show whether the configuration is incomplete, incorrect or OK.

-The settings are changed automatically, as soon as a input element looses the focus, i.e. the cursor is taken away by clicking somewhere else or pressing the tabulator key.
+The settings are changed automatically, as soon as a input element loses the focus, i.e. the cursor is taken away by clicking somewhere else or pressing the Tab key.

 The other tabs can be navigated by clicking the tabs or by using the *Continue* and *Back* buttons.
 They are located on the lower right, next to the status